 From a broader point of view, based on the curricula of many of the classical Japanese arts, they may perhaps be more accurately defined as unarmed methods of dealing with an enemy who is armed, together with methods of using minor weapons such as the jutte (truncheon), tanto (knife), or kakushi buki (hidden weapons), such as the ryofundo kusari (weighted chain) or the bankokuchoki (a type of knuckle-duster), to defeat both armed or unarmed opponents.
 Furthermore, the term jujutsu was also sometimes used to refer to tactics for infighting used with the warrior’s major weapons: ken or tachi (sword), yari (spear), naginata(glaive), and bo (staff).”**

 Modern practitioners may not be aware of this ancestry in the jiujitsu tradition.
-Individual schools – called ryu – even had different terms for different portions of their curriculae, which included applications for armored grappling, prisoner taking (against armed adversaries), asymmetric encounters (ambush and surprise attacks, including being attacked when having fallen down, or being served tea or food, or when sleeping), and combat transitions when a weapon was broken or dropped, and more.
+Individual schools – called ryu – even had different terms for different portions of their curriculae, which included applications for armored grappling, prisoner taking (against armed adversaries or criminals), asymmetric encounters (ambush and surprise attacks, including being attacked when having fallen down, being served tea or food, or when sleeping), combat transitions when a weapon was broken or dropped, and more.

 Even the sword-drawing art of iaijutsu contained many grappling elements from the knees and while standing.

-These types of grappling were intended for survival in armed environments (AE), often under extreme circumstances, including for capture and restraint of enemies and criminals.
+These types of grappling were intended for survival in armed environments (AE), often under extreme circumstances.

-Weapons were always a factor in the early schools: whether fighting with your own weapons, transitioning to shorter weapons, taking your enemy’s weapon, using the enemy’s weapon against him (for example pinning them using their own sword or scabbard, or partially drawing their sword and cutting them with the blade), and other opportunistic tactics.
+Weapons were always a factor in the early schools: whether fighting with your own weapons, transitioning to shorter weapons, taking your enemy’s weapon, or otherwise using the enemy’s weapon against him (for example pinning them using their own sword or scabbard, or partially drawing their sword and cutting them with the blade), among other opportunistic tactics.

-In some schools, the curriculum for small weapons was one and the same with the grappling method – in other words, it was the basis from which weapons such as shortswords, dagger, “fist load” weapons, and the like were used.
+In some schools, the curriculum for small weapons was one and the same with the grappling method – in other words, it was the basis on which weapons such as shortswords, dagger, “fist load” weapons, and the like were used.